richafnu/Viva/Viva/insights/advanced/analyst/copilot-query.md

 5. After you've chosen your new parameters, if you want to ask another question, type it in the panel.
 To use the new suggestions instead of the parameters you've already chosen, select **Replace the current query**.

-6. When you’re ready to run the query, in the screen’s upper right, select **Run**.
-You can [access the query’s results](./query-results.md) just like you normally would.
+6. When you’re ready to run the query, in the screen's upper right, select **Run**.
+You can [access the query's results](./query-results.md) just like you normally would.

 ## Administrator controls